DanielCiccC/DanielCiccC.github.io/DECO3801/notes/week7.md

 - Received feedback on our journals to date.
 My tutor raised that I should be more actionable in my responses.
 I have been doing things, and there have been problems, but I haven't been vocal in how I am attempting to improve our processes and solve active issues.

 ## Week 10 Journal
-- Spent a large amount of time over the pause week to continue implementing associated jiras in the back of the
+- Spent a large amount of time over the pause week to continue implementing associated jiras during our sprint
 - Implemented caches and API endpoint routes to handle recents and saved Articles
 - new table architecture to support the new wireframe design.
 Our idea has pivoted to comparing political candidates for an upcoming election.
 Endpoint routes